nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The `Item` with name banana is denoted as `itemBanana`, and the original quantity assumed to be `20`.
 ![AddQuantityToItemCommandSequenceDiagram](images/AddQuantityToItemCommandSequenceDiagram.png)

-### View item feature
+### View detailed item feature

-The view item feature allows users to view the detailed information of a recorded item, as compared to the default list display of all items which may truncate some information.
+The view detailed item feature allows users to view the detailed information of a recorded item, as compared to the default list display of all items which may truncate some information.

 #### Implementation